89Mods/VRCVerilog/README.md

 # VRCVerilog
 Verilog to Unity shader transpiler, so you can program your shaders/world scripts like it's an FPGA!
 Why?
 Because.
 Because yes.
 Because I said so!
 Because reasons.
 Yeah!

+**Note:** Just realized that this breaks with anything but the simplest Verilog code.
+Wontfix, probably.

 # Usage
 The transpiler can be found in `Transpiler`.
 Before you can run it, you need to synthesize your Verilog using yosys.
 Run `yosys`, and in its shell, run these commands (works in WSL):
 ```